If you are wondering why you should take an algorithmic coding test, the answer is simple: skills matter. By taking the test, you will:

 - Applying coding methods, which spans coding methods used by engineers and scientists in their work.
 This includes algorithmic techniques (e.g., recursion, backtracking, divide & conquer, etc.), mechanisms like classes and inheritance, and miscellaneous practices such as decorator pattern, list comprehensions, exception handling, function composition, bit manipulation, plotting, importing packages, debugging, and the like.

 You will be evaluated and assigned to a skill level in each category: beginning, developing, or accomplished, depending on your mastery of the skill at hand.
-Your skill level in mathematics will be determined using a combination of your scores across all three categories.
+Your skill level in algorithmic coding will be determined using a combination of your scores across all three categories.

 You can learn about the categories and performance levels in the table below.